 Unsaturated lipids are known to play a role in cell membrane fluidity and can be peroxided by reactive oxygen species (ROS).
-Interestingly, the levels of oxidative stress markers SOD1, catalase, TxNIP, GADD45 were increased in tumors during and after anti-angiogenic treatment (A).
-Measurement of the lipid peroxidation product malondialdehyde (MDA) showed a marked increase in tumors after re-oxygenation (B).
-Importantly, administration of anti-oxidant NAC mimics the effect of SCD1 inhibition in vivo by enhancing the efficacy of anti-angiogenic treatments (C).
+Interestingly, the levels of oxidative stress markers SOD1, FTH1, TxNiF, GADD45 were increased in tumors during and after anti-angiogenic treatment (A).
+Measurement of the lipid peroxidation product malondialdehyde (MDA) showed a marked increase in tumors after recoxygenation (B).
+SCD1 inhibition reduces cell viability to ROS aggression (C and D).
+Importantly, administration of anti-oxidant NAC mimics the effect of SCD1 inhibition in vivo by enhancing the efficacy of anti-angiogenic treatments (E).
+NAC and SCD1 inhibition combine with RTKI abolish completely the tumor regrowth (F).